5l1v3r1/takedown/README.md

 # How to apply
-1. Use git push in heroku (cc is required)
+1. Use git push in heroku
-2. Phishing
+- cc and git verification is required
+2. Hijack subdomains, clone this repository and edit accordingly
+3. You can find tune these template for phishing
-3. Iframe based phishing
+4. Iframe based phishing is also possible

 # Permissions
 1. Always use 777 (world readable and writable permission)